 General communication tips

-Where lipreading is possible:
+Where lipreading is possible for in-person meetings:

 - Make sure there is adequate lighting.